 The spread between excellent credit and poor credit has widened significantly.
 The difference between super prime and deep subprime rates is now over 10 percentage points, translating to thousands of dollars over the loan term.

-Sarah, a 28-year-old teacher with a 720 credit score, planned to buy a Honda Civic in early 2025.
-Here's how tariffs affected her financing:
+Consider a hypothetical scenario: a 28-year-old teacher with a 720 credit score planning to buy a Honda Civic in early 2025.
+Here's how tariffs could affect financing:

 Pre-Tariff Scenario (January 2025):